Highway 61 Motorcycle Club: History

-Senior ex-member Malcolm Rewa was convicted in 1998 of multiple charges of rape, and later convicted of murder, and is serving a life prison sentence.

-In 2003, club president Kevin Weavers was accidentally killed by ex-Highway 61 member Kelly Robertson, which weakened and caused a rift within the gang.
+One of the earliest documented violent clashes involving the Highway 61 Motorcycle Club occurred on 29 December 1975, in Auckland's Mount Eden suburb, where 19-year-old club member Bradley Earl Haora was beaten and then fatally shot in the head with a sawn-off shotgun during a confrontation with Hells Angels members at a Highway 61 property.
+Three other Highway 61 members were injured in the attack, which stemmed from a dispute over a woman and escalated into a broader rivalry between the clubs.

 At the 1979 Nelson Mardi Gras event the Lost Breed clashed with members of Highway 61 from Wellington.
 4 were injured and 21 Lost Breed members and associates were arrested.

 They expanded into Australia in the 1980s, later setting up a chapter in Brisbane in 1998.